How To Prioritise Time For The Important Things

 Meditation doesn’t have to take up a lot of time in-fact one of the most popular techniques I have ever taught is our less than 5 Minute Meditation which is not just a great stress reliever but can also be used as a power nap or technique to help you get more focused on your day or activities ahead.

 Managing your priorities is about balance and asking yourself does this really need to be done?
 Would this be important in an emergency?
-Is there a more effective use of my time?
+Is there a more effective or happier use of my time?
+How are you going to priortise time for the most important things in your life?